 A treadmill is nice to have.
 Sure, you can go outside and get your run on for free, but it’s nice to be able to superset various movements with running, watch TV while you run, or just hop on at any time and go for a jog.

 The Assault AirRunner is a non-motorized treadmill.
 This means there are no motors to propel the belt, but instead, the belt runs on a track filled with bearings and your legs propel it forward.
-We have a couple of different motorless treadmills at our gym, and although they have a small learning curve, once learned, they’re vastly superior to the traditional motorized treadmill.
+We have a couple of different motorless treadmills at our gym, like the Trueform Runner, and although they have a small learning curve, once learned, they’re vastly superior to the traditional motorized treadmill.
 They’re also much more durable.

 The Assault AirRunner at Joe’s gym allows him to go from a sprint to a walk within seconds and no requirement of fiddling with buttons.
 Although pricey, the Assault AirRunner is one of the cheapest non-motorized treadmills available and just simply works.
 It’s held up to the abuse from those at the CrossFit Games and is even a featured in the CrossFit Games Champ, Mat Fraser’s Home Gym.